kdelalic/karlodelalic.com-gatsby/src/assets/markdown-pages/blog/gatsby-personal-site/index.md

 Being a developer, it is of utmost importance that your website loads each page quickly.

-Too often do I see developer portfolios that load an entire treasure trove of assets for their super long single page portfolio.
-This is the exact opposite of how you want to build your webpage.
-If you were looking to hire a developer for your company and a potential hire's personal website took 4 seconds to load, what would this say to you?
-Would you want to hire somebody who does not even have the attention span to develop a simple page?
+Too often do I see developers that load an entire treasure trove of assets for their unnecessarily long, single-page portfolios.
+This is the exact opposite of how you would want to build your webpage.
+If you were looking to hire a developer for your own company and a potential hire's personal website took 4 seconds to load, what message would this convey to you?
+Perhaps, you would be better suited to take your business to someone with a better understanding of quality.

-The mistake of bloating up a website can be caused by a few different issues.
+The mistake of bloating a website can be caused by a few different issues.
 Usually, the prime suspect is using libraries to do the heavy lifting of making a flashy and interactive page.
-This adds JavaScript code that the client has to first download and then run on their machine which leads to low performance.
+This adds JavaScript code that the client has to first download and then run on their machine which leads to lower than optimal performance.
 Another issue may be using React for your simple webpage.
-This is not necessary and can add a lot of code which would end up not being used anyway.
+This is not necessary and can add a significant amount of code which would end up not being used anyway.
 It's overkill!

 This is where static site rendering comes into the picture.
-Instead of making a full-on React project for a simple webpage and handling all of the rendering on the client side, it is better to render once through a build process.
+Instead of making a full-on React project for a simple webpage and handling all of the rendering on the client side, it is better to render once through the build process of the application.

 Gatsby also uses React, except it uses what you could call a type of server-side rendering.
 In other words, instead of sending JavaScript code to be rendered on the client's machine, it builds the static code on a server which then serves it to the client.
 It works like this:

  1. You make a few pages such as Home, About, and Contact, along with any React based components you may need to create
-  2. Then you run Gatsby's build process which takes advantage of some built in code optimizations such as code splitting
+ 2. Then you run Gatsby's build process which takes advantage of some built-in code optimizations such as code splitting
  3. Finally, you publish the code to your webserver (such as [Netlify](https://netlify.com)) where the static code is served to the user

 This is a very simplified version of Gatsby's process, but it is enough to give you an example of how the code is statically generated.